williamFalcon/DeepRLHacks/README.md

 1. First step: Visualize a random policy acting on this problem.
   - See where it takes you.
-  - If random policy on ocasion does the right thing, then high chance RL will do the right thing.
+  - If random policy on occasion does the right thing, then high chance RL will do the right thing.
     - Policy gradient will find this behavior and make it more likely.
   - If random policy never does the right thing, RL will likely also not.